 #22: Perked-Up Skin Fade + Brooklyn Fade

 This Brooklyn Fade starts at a much closer point to the ear area.
-Nonetheless, a smooth transition from the temple to the top gives your a nice venue for the perked-up locks on top to stand out.
+Nonetheless, a smooth transition from the temple to the top gives you a nice venue for the perked-up locks to stand out.

 #23: Vintage Slick Back Long Hair